microsoft/vscode-react-native/README.md

 ## iOS devices

-Debugging on an iOS device require following manual steps:
+Debugging on an iOS device requires following manual steps:
 * Install [ios-deploy](https://www.npmjs.com/package/ios-deploy) `npm install -g ios-deploy`.
-* Have a valid iOS Development certificate installed.
+* Install a valid iOS development certificate.
 * In your project's `launch.json` file set `target` to `device`.
-If you need to specify the exact device to run you can set `target` to `device=<iOS_device_name>` or you can also use `runArguments` property to specify particular device to run on in case of multiple devices connected, e.g. `"runArguments": [ "--device", "My iPhone" ]`
+If you need to specify the exact device to run, you can set `target` to `device=<iOS_device_name>`, or you can also use `runArguments` property to specify a particular device to run on in case multiple devices are connected (e.g. `"runArguments": [ "--device", "My iPhone" ]`)
-* Choose **Debug iOS** configuration from the Configuration dropdown and press F5.
+* Choose the **Debug iOS** option from the "Configuration" dropdown and press F5.
 * Shake the device to open the development menu and select "Debug JS Remotely".

 ## Customs scheme for iOS apps

-If you want to use custom scheme for your application you can either pass it as part of `runArguments` parameter arguments or set `scheme` configuration parameter as shown below:
+If you want to use a custom scheme for your application you can either pass it as part of the `runArguments` parameter arguments, or set the `scheme` configuration parameter as shown below:
 ```js
 "runArguments": ["--scheme", "customScheme", ...]
 // or